Player safety and concussions

 - All volunteers must take the CDC Concussion Awareness online training (one time).
-This training is available in AYSOU which is accessible through our registration system.
+This training is available in AYSOU which is accessible through the registration system.

 - All volunteers must take the Simon’s Heart Sudden Cardiac Arrest online training (one time).
-This training is available in AYSOU which is accessible through our registration system.
+This training is available in AYSOU which is accessible through the registration system.

 - The Safety Director shall forward the report to email@example.com and inform the injured player’s parents about AYSO’s Soccer Accident Insurance.

 Per state law, players suspected of having a concussion must receive professional medical evaluation after an injury and secure medical clearance in writing before a player may return to play.
 Your AYSO membership includes supplementary injury insurance to help with associated costs.

 - Parents must sign and give the coach a signed Participation Release Form for a player having a concussion or suspected of having a concussion before they are allowed to return to play.

 - Coaches shall deliver the form to the Safety Director (firstname.lastname@example.org), who will forward it to the AYSO national office.

 - Coaches, parents, and players will follow the CDC’s Return To Play process.

 Respect the referee